 A significant barrier to affordable housing remains the financial ability of the low- to moderate- income families to provide necessary funding for acquisition or for major or minor homeowner repairs, so acquisition and repair programs implemented by the city help address this obstacle.
-Another obstacle the City continues to face is the rising cost of materials and labor for rehabilitation projects in the community and the negative impact of that escalation on the existing program limits.
+Obstacles the City continues to face is the current rising cost of materials and labor for rehabilitation projects in the community due to the impact of COVID causing an severe disruption of the supply chain for materials and the negative impact of that escalation on the existing program limits.
 The city currently administers minor and major repair programs that enable low- and moderate- income homeowners to stay in their homes in a safe and decent environment.
 The city continues to assist the low-income community by offering the Homeownership Assistance program to eligible first-time homebuyers.
 These programs continue to be very successful and in demand.
 The Homeowner Rehabilitation program, specifically, is a great resource and tool for qualified homeowners to apply for the grant and have their homes repair to avoid fines or losing their homes for becoming dilapidated or inhabitable.